 Total service life from the date of installation is currently limited to 6 years for SFI systems and 10 years for FIA systems (assuming timely recertifications).
 When the bottle reaches the end of its service life, you will need to buy a replacement bottle.

-SPA requires the same 2-year service interval / 10-year life span for their non-certified systems as for their FIA systems.
+Manufacturers recommend the same 2-year service interval / 10-year life span for non-certified systems.

 A few more keys to happiness